freak89dutch/webots/docs/discord/technical-questions-2022.md

 %end

 Hi, It is waiting  to transfer to the real robot.
-No answer no error I am using ubuntu20 and 2022a webots
+No answer no error I am using ubuntu20 and 2022a webots do you have any idea?

 Do you have an answer.
 Previously many thanks